 “What are you doing?”

 “Oh, come on!
 You’re Louis’ best friend.
-Fleur loves you; it’s just that she likes to baby him sometimes,” Rose brushed off my comment.
+Fleur loves you; it’s just that she likes to baby him sometimes,” Rose brushes off my comment.
 “And believe me, Ni, when I tell you that you do need my help.”

 “A bit of colour wouldn’t hurt.
 Look outside.
 Haven’t you noticed it’s summer?”
-Rose said fiercely, putting a neatly folded pile of clothes in front of me.
+Rose says fiercely, putting a neatly folded pile of clothes in front of me.
 I saw a lot of red and yellow and... pink, seriously?

 That much effort for 2 pieces of clothing?
 Right.